nogibjj/assimilate-cpp/README.md

 # assimilate-cpp
 Build a C++ template

+## Lesson 3

+To Do:  How the heck do I get static analysis working for build system?

 ## Lesson 2

 * Can I speed up compilation?
 Why do I need all of this terminal commands?
 Can use a `Makefile`?